timemachine3030/sample-project/README.md

 ### Local setup

-After you have install the above open your command line and navigate to the location you have cloned this project; Run:
+After you have installed nodejs and npm, open your command line and navigate to the location you have cloned this project; Run:

 ```
 npm install